 248B.
 Overpayment by Employer

-(1) This regulation applies if an Employer makes a payment to the Fund that the Employer is not required by these regulations to make (an overpayment).

-(2) The Employer must notify the Board of the overpayment as soon as possible after the Employer becomes aware of it, unless the Board has already notified the Employer under subregulation (3).
+(1) In this regulation —

+overpayment means a payment by an Employer of an amount of superannuation contribution that is not required under —

+(a) these regulations; or

+(b) any award, determination, order, enterprise agreement or similar industrial instrument; or

+(c) any contract of employment.

-(3) If the Board becomes aware of the overpayment before being notified by the Employer, the Board is to notify the Employer.
+(2) If an Employer demonstrates to the satisfaction of the Board that it has made an overpayment to the Fund and seeks to recover the overpayment —

-(4) If, when the Board becomes aware of the overpayment, the overpaid amount has not been credited to an accumulation account, the Board may —
+(a) if the overpayment has not been credited to an accumulation account, the Board may —

-(a) retain the overpaid amount and offset it against amounts that become payable to the Fund by the Employer in the future; or
+(i) retain the overpayment and offset it against amounts that become payable to the Fund by the Employer in the future; or

-(b) refund the overpaid amount to the Employer.
+(ii) refund the overpayment to the Employer;

-(5) If, when the Board becomes aware of the overpayment the overpaid amount —
+or

-(a) has been credited to an accumulation account; but

-(b) has not been paid as a benefit or transferred out of that account, the Board may —
+(b) if the overpayment has been credited to an accumulation account but has not been paid as a benefit or transferred out of that account, the Board may —

-(c) retain the overpaid amount in that accumulation account and offset it against contributions that become payable by the Employer in the future and are to be credited to that account; or
+(i) retain the overpayment in that accumulation account and offset it against contributions that become payable by the Employer in the future and are to be credited to that account; or

-(d) deduct the overpaid amount from that accumulation account and deal with it in accordance with subregulation (4).
+(ii) deduct the overpayment from that accumulation account and deal with it in accordance with paragraph (a);

+or

-(6) If, when the Board becomes aware of the overpayment, the overpaid amount has been paid or transferred as part of a benefit, the overpaid amount is not repayable from the Fund to the Employer unless the making of the overpayment was due to the fault of the Board.
+(c) if the overpayment has been paid or transferred as part of a benefit, and if the overpayment was due to the fault of the Board, the Board may repay the overpayment from the Fund.

+(3) An Employer that has made an overpayment may, subject to any contrary instruction issued by the Treasurer under the Financial Management Act 2006 section 78, elect not to seek to recover the overpayment.

-[Regulation 248B inserted in Gazette 13 Apr 2007 p.
-1663-5.]
+[Regulation 248B inserted in Gazette 23 Jul 2013 p.
+3310-11.]

 249. Rights etc. lost by person, restoration of etc. by Board